RhetTbull/osxphotos/README.md

 I've not yet decoded the suffixes to know which preview is used for which purpose but in general, if you look for the largest file, you'll get the highest resolution preview.

-Returns empty list of no preview images are found.
+Returns empty list if no preview images are found.

 **Note**: only implemented for Photos 5+